-Well-documented diurnal cycles exist in the convective precipitation (Yang and Slingo 2001) and CAPE (Dai et al. 1999) implying the likely existence of a diurnal cycle in the convective adjustment timescale.
-In summer, CAPE over land often builds up during the day as surface temperatures increase, reaching a peak in early to mid-afternoon after which the instability is released and convection (and precipitation) increases.
-As CAPE builds up the convective adjustment timescale may be expected to increase (assuming relatively constant precipitation).
-As convection is initiated the precipitation will begin to control the magnitude of the timescale and a decrease in the timescale will occur as CAPE is released and the precipitation reaches its maximum.
-Hence, the diurnal cycle of the convective adjustment timescale over land is predicted be approximately in phase with that of the CAPE and to lead that of the precipitation (Keil et al. 2014).
-The greater heat capacity of the oceans compared to the land results in a weaker diurnal cycle in surface temperature, and hence convection (Hendon and Woodberry 1993; Bechtold et al. 2004).
+over land is predicted be approximately in phase with that of the CAPE and to lead that of the precipitation (Keil et al., 2014).
+The greater heat capacity of the oceans compared to the land results in a weaker diurnal cycle in surface temperature, and hence convection (Hendon and Woodberry, 1993; Bechtold et al., 2004).
 The diurnal cycle is thus expected to have a reduced amplitude over the oceans.

-The diurnal cycles of CAPE, precipitation and convective adjustment timescale over land and sea are shown in Fig. 7.
-The plots show the median and 25th and 75th percentiles of the fields at each time (in box plot format); the same diurnal cycle behaviours are also seen in the extremes of the distributions (not shown).
+The diurnal cycles of CAPE, precipitation and convective adjustment timescale over land and sea are shown in Figure 7.
+The plots show the median and 25th and 75th percentiles of the fields at each time (in box-plot format); the same diurnal cycle behaviours are seen in the extremes of the distributions (not shown).
 As predicted, the diurnal cycles in all three fields are weak over the sea but marked over the land.
-Over land, the peak in the diurnal cycle in convective adjustment timescale leads those of CAPE and precipitation by three and six hours respectively.
+Over land, the peak in the diurnal cycle in convective adjustment timescale leads those of CAPE and precipitation by 3 and 6 h respectively.
 The identification of land and sea points has been taken from a coarsegrained UKV land-sea mask; points with a fractional land value greater than 0.8 have been classed as land, points with a value of less than 0.2 have been classed as sea, and remaining points have been classed as coastal points.
 The coastal points have a damped diurnal cycle in comparison with the land points (not shown).
 The diurnal cycle results are robust to the exact definition of land or sea points.

-A diurnal cycle in the convective adjustment timescale is also clearly evident in subdaily spatial distributions of the coarse-grained three-year JJA climatology of convective adjustment timescale (shown in Fig. 8 for four selected three-hour periods).
-The timescale has a relatively zonal distribution in the morning, (0900-1200 UTC, equivalent to 1000-1300 BST, Fig. 8a).
-It peaks in southwest England in the early afternoon (Fig. 8b), east England in late afternoon (Fig. 8c) and over the southwest sea approaches to England overnight (Fig. 8d).
+A diurnal cycle in the convective adjustment timescale is also clearly evident in subdaily spatial distributions of the coarsegrained three-year JJA climatology of convective adjustment timescale (shown in Figure 8 for four selected 3 h periods).
+The timescale has a relatively zonal distribution in the morning, (0900-1200 UTC, equivalent to 1000-1300 BST\, Figure 8(a)).
+It peaks in southwest England in the early afternoon (Figure 8(b)), eastern England in late afternoon (Figure 8(c)) and over the southwest sea approaches to England overnight (Figure 8(d)).